 - Hands-on solar installation with GRID’s Tribal Program team

 - Networking and connection within the solar industry

-*NEW in 2021* TSAF – Tribal College internship opportunity, please download the guidelines and application below.
+*NEW in 2021* TSAF – Tribal College internship opportunity is now closed

 The TSAF is excited to share our mission, vision, and goals with tribal communities across Indian Country through engagement, communication, advocacy, technical assistance, collaboration, and a commitment to build capacity for tribal energy sovereignty.